jnugen/botvac_node/README.md

     ros2 run teleop_twist_keyboard teleop_twist_keyboard

-## Drive the robot around to create map
+## To create map drive robot around using the teleop keyboard node

 ## After finishing the map use this command to save map on PC